mananmadan/MS-Notes-Obsidian/Operating Sytems/Scheduling.md

 	- **Conclusion:**
 		- For I/O bound operations
 			- Shorter time slices are preffered
-			- I/O bound processes can issue I/o operations earlier
+			- I/O bound processes can issue I/O operations earlier
-			- Higher CPU and device utilisaton because of this (basically because when an I/o is issue I will just pick up the next process)
+			- Higher CPU and device utilisaton because of this (basically because when an I/O operation is issued I will just pick up the next process)
 			- User perceived responsiveness is better
 		- For CPU bound operations
 			- Longer time slices are preffered